bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 ### Bold introductions

 Some books and blogs get big first letters for the first paragraph of a chapter or article.
-The effect looks nice on books, but I was never really sold on its usage in blog posts - though the look of an emphasized introduction is certainly striking.
+The effect looks nice on books, but I was never really sold on its usage in blog posts - though the look of an emphasised introduction is certainly striking.
 As I browsed through [iA Design Blog](https://ia.net/design/blog), I noticed that their first paragraphs were *big*, and it made each essay feel much more compelling.

 ![](../../assets/images/dark-mode/wide-intro-ia.png)

-However, as I went about considering different options for making *my* intros real big as well, I realized a lot of my introductory paragraphs were complete garbage.
+However, as I went about considering different options for making *my* intros real big as well, I realised a lot of my introductory paragraphs were complete garbage.
 While sometimes that was the intent - leading with a tangent before diving into the article's main topic - they definitely did not age well.

 So perhaps a fortunate side effect is that this prompted me to go back through my posts and make the bare minimum effort to make them a bit more interesting.
 At least I look like I know what I'm talking about now!